 The information provided in this publication is general and may not apply in a specific situation.
 Legal advice should always be sought before taking any legal action based on the information provided.
-This information is not intended to create, nor does receipt of it constitute, a lawyerclient relationship.
+This information is not intended to create, nor does receipt of it constitute, a lawyer-client relationship.
 The publishers and authors accept no responsibility for any acts or omissions contained herein.
-The information provided was verified between November 2019 and January 2020.
+The information provided was verified between January and March 2021.
 Be advised that this is a developing area.

-© Law Business Research Ltd 2020 No photocopying without a CLA licence.
-First edition ISBN 978-1-83862-309-8
+© Law Business Research Ltd 2021 No photocopying without a CLA licence.
+First published 2020 Second edition ISBN 978-1-83862-631-0